 Growing up in Louisville, Kentucky, Marissa's passion for performing was evident at an early age and she began working locally.
 She honed her craft in Kentuckiana's prominent artistic training ground, starring in dozens of theatrical productions at regional theatres and training at the nationally celebrated pre-college conservatory, Walden Theatre.
 She enjoyed work as a commercial and print model, voice over artist and singer as well and also lent her gifts to distinguished charity functions.

 Her talent brought her national attention when she won the opportunity to sing at the legendary Apollo Theatre in New York City on NBC's It's Showtime at the Apollo and was named their "Star of Tomorrow."
 It was there that she was discovered by the show's producer, living legend Suzanne De Passe (Motown, The Jackson 5).
-She then went on to act on CBS's Without a Trace and in David Chase's (Emmy-winning creator of the hit HBO show The Sopranos) theatrically released feature film Not Fade Away, starring James Gandolfini, et. al. She also had leading roles in the short films Prophet and Mirror and was seen on stage originating the leading role of Kate in the World Premiere of The White Oak of Johnston.
+She then went on to act on CBS's Without a Trace and in David Chase's (Emmy-winning creator of the hit HBO show The Sopranos) theatrically released feature film Not Fade Away, starring James Gandolfini, et. al. She has had leading roles in the short films Prophet and Mirror and was seen on stage originating the leading role of Kate in the World Premiere of The White Oak of Johnston.
 She has sung at New York City hot spot 54 Below and was the runner up in the LA's Next Great Stage Star Competition.
 She has done voice over work for such widely known brands as McDonald's, Ford and JCPenney.
 Additionally, she has done commercial and print work for PepsiCo’s AMP Energy Drink, Kroger, Girl Scout Cookies, Kentucky Fried Chicken and Vartali Hair Salon in New York City.
-Recently, Marissa was cast as a Series Regular, Gina, in the Pilot Les Fashionables, which will be filming this Spring in New York City.
-Marissa will also be Guest Starring on The Rigano Songbook's musical Web Series Broadway On Deck, hosted by All Things Broadway, to be released this spring.

 In 2012 she completed a two-year actor training program at The William Esper Studio, the world’s foremost studio dedicated to Meisner-based actor training, and has studied singing with the renowned Seth Riggs and, currently, Liz Caplan.